 ENGL 211 British Literature: Middle Ages through the 18th Century (3) Survey of English literature from the Middle Ages through 1798.
-Prerequisite: ENGL 102 or ENGL 110.
+Prerequisite: ENGL 102.

 ENGL 212 British Literature: 19th Century through the 21st Century (3) Survey of English literature from the Romantic Period through the present.
-Prerequisite: ENGL 102 or ENGL 110.
+Prerequisite: ENGL 102.

 ENGL 240 Introduction to Creative Writing (3) Study of and practice in the composition of imaginative literature, with emphasis on the short story and poetry.
 Students engage in the close reading of texts, both those written by established writers and those of classmates, practicing and presenting their own creative writing.
-Prerequisite: ENGL 101 or ENGL 110.
+Prerequisite: ENGL 101.

 ENGL 285 Introduction to the English Language (3) Study of the structure and history of the English language, including concepts in linguistic, comparative grammar, and how language is used in society.
-Prerequisite: ENGL 102 or ENGL 110.
+Prerequisite: ENGL 102.

 ENGL 301 Tutoring Writing (1) Theory and practice of working with writers in a one-to-one setting.
 Prepares tutors to work effectively in a writing-center context.
-Prerequisite: ENGL 102 or ENGL 110 or graduate standing.
+Prerequisite: ENGL 102.
 Cross-listed with ENGL 501.

 ENGL 305 The Art of the Essay (3) Study and practice of writing the genre of the essay.
-Prerequisite: ENGL 102 or ENGL 110.
+Prerequisite: ENGL 102.